melancholic-ksm/igtool/README.md

 ### Global Unmute
 Once you unmute a video in a session, all subsequent videos automatically play unmuted - no more clicking the mute button on every video!

-## Installation

-### From Source (Developer Mode)

-1. Download or clone this repository
-2. Look for the extension folder (contains `manifest.json`)
-3. Open Chrome and navigate to `chrome://extensions/`
-4. Enable **Developer mode** (toggle in the top-right corner)
-5. Click **Load unpacked** and select the extension folder
-6. The extension is now installed and active

-### After Installation

-- **Reload** any Instagram tabs that were open before installing
-- The extension automatically activates on `instagram.com`
-- Click any video to see the native controls appear

-## Configuration

-Access the extension options by:
-1. Right-click the extension icon in your browser toolbar
-2. Select **Options**

-Or navigate directly to `chrome://extensions/`, find the extension, and click **Details** → **Extension options**

 ### Available Settings